- New mandatory public health measures in effect April 6.

-There are three main markets for oats:
+There are 3 main markets for oats:

-- The performance oats market (pony oats)
+- performance oats market (pony oats)

-- The milling oats market (human consumption)
+- milling oats market (human consumption)

-- The feed oats market
+- feed oats market

 Oats entering each of these markets are priced, handled and marketed in different ways.
 Oats are segregated into each end-use market primarily by quality.
 Canadian Grain Commission (CGC) grades provide a general guideline, but many buyers have very specific quality criteria.
 One buyer might accept a certain quality of oats and another not.